 - Undergo training to provide them with the knowledge and skills required to carry out the role.
-This training will be updated at least every two years. - The designated safeguarding lead will undertake Prevent awareness training. - The DSL/DDSL know how to identify, understand, and respond to specific needs that can increase the vulnerability of children, as well as the specific harms that can put children at risk, and the processes, procedures, and responsibilities of other agencies, particularly children's social.
-This knowledge includes: - understanding the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - having a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so. - understanding the importance of the role the designated safeguarding lead has in providing information and support to children social care to safeguard and promote the welfare of children. - understanding the lasting impact that adversity and trauma can have, including on children's behaviour, mental health, and wellbeing, and what is needed in responding to this in promoting educational outcomes. - being alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers. - > understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations, and practitioners - understanding and support the school with regards to the requirements of the Prevent duty and can provide advice and support to staff on protecting children from the risk of radicalisation - understanding the unique risks associated with online safety and be confident that they have the relevant knowledge of the filtering and monitoring software used in our school
+This training will be updated at least every two years. - The DSL/DDSL will undertake Prevent awareness training and referral training for Channel - The DSL/DDSL know how to identify, understand, and respond to specific needs that can increase the vulnerability of children, as well as the specific harms that can put children at risk, and the processes, procedures, and responsibilities of other agencies, particularly children's social.
+This knowledge includes: - understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - understand the importance of the role the designated safeguarding lead has in providing information and support to children social care to safeguard and promote the welfare of children. - understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health, and wellbeing, and what is needed in responding to this in promoting educational outcomes. - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers - > understand the importance of information sharing, both within the school and with the safeguarding partners, other agencies, organisations, and practitioners - understand and support the school with regards to the requirements of the Prevent duty and can provide advice and support to staff on protecting children from the risk of radicalisation - can understand the unique risks associated with online safety and have the responsibility for the filtering and monitoring software used in our school - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online

-- recognising the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online. - obtaining access to resources and attend any relevant or refresher training courses. - > encouraging a culture of listening to children and taking account of their wishes and feelings
+- obtain access to resources and attend any relevant or refresher training courses - encourage a culture of listening to children and taking account of their wishes and feelings